bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 To place this new page under the demo section in the menu, you will need to set `parent: demo` in the frontmatter.

+##### Taxonomies

+To connect our documentation site-wide with other sections (news, blog, or articles) we can also add taxonomies to our doc pages.
+This allows to reference them there as related content.

+### List pages (branch bundles) {#branch-bundles}

-In the next step, we create a page for a new sub-section in the demo section.
+In this step, we create a page for a new sub-section in the demo section.
 And like every kind of section page in Hugo this is a list page.

-### List pages (branch bundles) {#branch-bundles}

 List pages present an overview of the section's content and provide some general introduction as their own content.
 Their templates are used for **branch bundles**.